GetGet99/Wardinix-Public/terms.md

 - The User may not reverse engineer, decompile, disassemble, or attempt to discover the source code of the Application by any means, unless expressly permitted by applicable law.
 - The User may not modify, adapt, or create derivative works based on the Application, including but not limited to adding malware or altering its functionality.
 - The User may not distribute, share, or otherwise make available the decompiled or modified source code of the Application, whether for personal or commercial purposes.

+## 8. Updates to the Terms and Conditions

+The Terms and Conditions may change at any time.
+However, this Terms and Conditions is linked with the version number specified above.
+If you update the application, we may have a newer version of Terms and Conditions for associated version.